ietf-wg-cellar/matroska-specification/tagging.md

 ## Notes

-* In the Target list, a logicial OR is applied on all tracks, a logicial OR is applied on all chapters.
+* In the Target list, a logical OR is applied on all tracks, a logical OR is applied on all chapters.
 Then a logical AND is applied between the Tracks list and the Chapters list to know if an element belongs to this Target.